 Man Dies in Stone County Accident

-STONE COUNTY - Gary Barta, 63, of Shell Knob, Mo. died after driving off the roadway on Missouri 39 north of Carr Lane.
-According to a crash report from the Missouri State Highway Patrol, Barta's vehicle struck a culvert and overturned at approximately 7:20 p.m.
-Thursday.
+STONE COUNTY, Mo.- 52 year-old Daniel Clark of Shell Knob, Mo. died in a 1:19 p.m. car crash Tuesday.

+According to a crash report from the Missouri State Highway Patrol, Clark was headed westbound on Highway H when he exited the right side of the road, then struck a culvert and a tree.
+This occurred two miles south of Viola.

-A Stone County coroner pronounced Barta dead at the scene.
-He was wearing a seatbelt at the time of the crash.
+Clark was transported to Cox South Hospital in Springfield, Mo. and pronounced dead at 3:26 p.m.
+He was not wearing a seat belt at the time of the crash.

 More News